kottans/frontend/tasks/html-css-responsive.md

 1. [Flexbox Froggy](http://flexboxfroggy.com/)

-If you honestly finished all the previous steps than go ahead and share it with others — post a message to [course channel][chat] with the link to your repo and the words _Responsive Web Design Fundamentals – finished_.
+If you honestly finished all the previous steps then go ahead and share it with others — post a message to [course channel][chat] with the link to your repo and the words _Responsive Web Design Fundamentals – finished_.